microsoft/augmented-interpretable-models/readme.md

   <img src="https://microsoft.github.io/augmented-interpretable-models/ovw.png" width="60%">
 </p>

-This repo contains code to reproduce the experiments in [the Aug-imodels paper](https://arxiv.org/abs/2209.11799).
+This repo contains code to reproduce the experiments in the Aug-imodels paper ([Nature Communications, 2023](https://arxiv.org/abs/2209.11799)).
 For a simple scikit-learn interface to use Aug-imodels, use the [imodelsX library](https://github.com/csinva/imodelsX).
 Below is a quickstart example.

 Installation: `pip install imodelsx`